Seneca the Younger: Drama

 Ten plays are attributed to Seneca, of which most likely eight were written by him.
 The plays stand in stark contrast to his philosophical works.
 With their intense emotions, and grim overall tone, the plays seem to represent the antithesis of Seneca's Stoic beliefs.
 Up to the 16th century it was normal to distinguish between Seneca the moral philosopher and Seneca the dramatist as two separate people.
 Scholars have tried to spot certain Stoic themes: it is the uncontrolled passions that generate madness, ruination, and self-destruction.
 This has a cosmic as well as an ethical aspect, and fate is a powerful, albeit rather oppressive, force.

 Many scholars have thought, following the ideas of the 19th-century German scholar Friedrich Leo, that Seneca's tragedies were written for recitation only.
 Other scholars think that they were written for performance and that it is possible that actual performance took place in Seneca's lifetime.
 Ultimately, this issue cannot be resolved on the basis of our existing knowledge.
 The tragedies of Seneca have been successfully staged in modern times.

 The dating of the tragedies is highly problematic in the absence of any ancient references.
-A parody of a lament from Hercules Furens appears in the Apocolocyntosis, which implies a date before 54 AD for that play.
+A parody of a lament from Hercules Furens appears in the Apocolocyntosis, which implies a date before AD 54 for that play.
 A relative chronology has been proposed on metrical grounds.
 The plays are not all based on the Greek pattern; they have a five-act form and differ in many respects from extant Attic drama, and while the influence of Euripides on some of these works is considerable, so is the influence of Virgil and Ovid.

 Seneca's plays were widely read in medieval and Renaissance European universities and strongly influenced tragic drama in that time, such as Elizabethan England (William Shakespeare and other playwrights), France (Corneille and Racine), and the Netherlands (Joost van den Vondel).
 English translations of Seneca's tragedies appeared in print in the mid-16th century, with all ten published collectively in 1581.
 He is regarded as the source and inspiration for what is known as "Revenge Tragedy", starting with Thomas Kyd's The Spanish Tragedy and continuing well into the Jacobean era.
 Thyestes is considered Seneca's masterpiece, and has been described by scholar Dana Gioia as "one of the most influential plays ever written".
 Medea is also highly regarded, and was praised along with Phaedra by T. S. Eliot.